manwar/perlweeklychallenge-club/challenge-157/james-smith/README.md

 }
 ```

+**Note** - we assume all integer values are not equal to `0`.

 # Challenge 2 - Brazilian Number

 ***You are given a number `$n > 3`.
 Write a script to find out if the given number is a Brazilian Number.
 A positive integer number `N` has at least one natural number `B` where `1 < B < N-1` where the representation of N in base B has same digits.

 ## The solution

+For any value of `$B` we can check that the digits are the same by repeated integer division.
+We first store the last digit `$last` below, and compare each digit with this value.
+If they are the not the same we jump out of the inner loop to the next value of the outer loop `next O`.
+So if they are the same it falls down to the `return 1;` inside the outer loop.
+If all fail we never get to the `return 1;` so return `0` from the last line of the function.
 ```perl
 sub is_brazilian {
   O: for my $b (2..($_[0]-2)) {